Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 - **Write and call**
     Most landlords prefer emails, but some prefer calls.[^35] Try both.
 - **Have a detailed profile**
-    Create a detailed profile on ImmoScout24 and other websites.
-When you message a landlord, include all the important information.
-The first impression is important.
+    Create a detailed profile on housing websites.
+It helps you make a good impression when you message a landlord.
 - **Be brief**
     Don't make landlords read.
 Write message short and simple messages.
 Only send the important parts of your documents.